azdavis/millet/docs/manual.md

 ## Usage

-### On a file

-When VS Code is not opened onto a folder, Millet only provides basic analysis of individual SML files.
-For project-wide analysis and access to the most features, open VS Code onto a folder instead.

-### On a folder

-After opening VS Code onto a folder, Millet will look for a "group file" directly contained in that folder.
+After opening your editor onto a folder, Millet will look for a "group file" directly contained in that folder.

 A group file is either: